laconiajs/website/docs/guides/unit-testing.md

 ---

-As your dependencies are made available via plain Object properties from LaconiaContext, you will be able to easy inject your dependencies without involving Laconia.
+As your dependencies are made available via plain Object properties from LaconiaContext, you will be able to easily inject your dependencies without involving Laconia.

 Lambda handler code: